rilimin/CDN-chunks-hack/README.md

 # How to use

-1. Change infos inside config.toml
+1. Change infos inside `config.toml`
 2. Run `go run .` to start server in localhost

 # config.toml explain
-1. Port: of the server
+1. Port: port of the server

 2. ChunkSize: chunk size in bytes